James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 also jump to ~15-20 on the 7-class map, the D3CTTA advantage is mostly the label map and we are far less behind than the headline suggests; if they stay low, the backbone/pretraining is the real difference.
-Pure re-evaluation of existing checkpoints — no new training, no MinkowskiEngine.
+Pure re-evaluation of existing checkpoints, no new training, no MinkowskiEngine.
 Run FIRST.

 **B. The backbone effect (needs MinkEngine + their checkpoint).** If A shows the map is not the explanation, obtain the D3CTTA Synth4D checkpoint (Google Drive link